atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 * [HP Unified Functional Testing (UFT), formerly known as (QTP)](http://www8.hp.com/us/en/software-solutions/unified-functional-automated-testing/index.html) - HP Unified Functional Testing is automated testing software designed for testing various software applications and environments.
 * [Puppetry](https://puppetry.app/) - Puppetry is an open-source scriptless test automation tool built on top of Google’s Puppeteer.
 It can be used by QA engineers with no programming background.
 Puppetry can also export the tests into a Jest.js project, so they can be  included into CI/CD pipeline.
 * [Testsigma](https://testsigma.com/) - Testsigma is an AI-Driven Test Automation Ecosystem for Web, Mobile Web, Android & iOS Apps, and API automated testing on Microsoft Windows, Mac and Linux Operating Systems.
 No coding skills required.
+* [Touca.io](https://github.com/trytouca/trytouca) - Touca is an open source continuous regression testing system for engineering teams, especially useful for testing complex workflows with no web interface.
+Get feedback when you write code that could break your software.
 * [VIVIDUS](https://docs.vividus.dev/) - a test automation tool that offers already implemented solution for testing of most popular application types.
 No coding skills are required.

 ## Web UI test automation